-It is quite correct to trace Winstanley’s radical thought in The New Law of Righteousness back through time.
-Certainly it echoed profoundly with Watt Tyler and the Peasants' Revolt (1381).
-While much of Winstanley and that of the Diggers thought was couched in religious terms he was clearly advocating a primitive form of Communism.
+It is entirely correct to trace Winstanley’s radical thought in The New Law of Righteousness back through time.
+Indeed it, echoed profoundly with Watt Tyler and the Peasants' Revolt (1381).
+While much of Winstanley and that of the Diggers thought was couched in religious terms, he was openly advocating a primitive form of Communism.

 His avocation of the redistribution of land through the pamphlet called The Law of Freedom in a Platform, saw him elaborate a Christian/Communist basis for society in which property and wages were abolished.
 From A Declaration from the Poor Oppressed People of England he said "The power of enclosing land and owning property was brought into the creation by your ancestors by the sword; which first did murder their fellow creatures, men, and after plunder or steal away their land, and left this land successively to you, their children.
 And therefore, though you did not kill or thieve, yet you hold that cursed thing in your hand by the power of the sword; and so you justify the wicked deeds of your fathers, and that sin of your fathers shall be visited upon the head of you and your children to the third and fourth generation, and longer too, till your bloody and thieving power be rooted out of the land".

 In The Law of Freedom you can see that Winstanley was heavily influenced by the European Anabaptists.
 Who believed that all institutions were by their nature corrupt: "nature tells us that if water stands long it corrupts; whereas running water keeps sweet and is fit for common use".
 Winstanley in order to combat this corrupting nature called for all officials should be elected every year.
 "When public officers remain long in place of judicature they will degenerate from the bounds of humility, honesty and tender care of brethren, in regard the heart of man is so subject to be overspread with the clouds of covetousness, pride, vain glory.